devcorpio/design_patterns/README.md

 I'm working with the next design patterns:

 1. Strategy pattern
 2. Observer pattern
 3. Decorator pattern
 4. Factories
     - Simple factory (It is not considered officially a design pattern)
     - Factory method pattern
     - Abstract factory pattern
 5. Singleton pattern(a few code, explains how deal with multithreading, and another things)
 6. Command pattern
 7. Adapter pattern
 8. Facade pattern
 9. Template method pattern
-10.Iterator pattern
+10. Iterator pattern
     - Due to the little quantity of code I wanna add a little explanation.

     That pattern helps to encapsulate the type of collection to the client: array, hashmap, linkedlist, etc),